WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 <div class="img" float="right"><img src="./resources/arr1.png" /></div>

-- Lets start by commenting our our previous code.
+- Let's start by commenting out our previous code.

-- Because the march to battle will be long, we need to create a list of food items which the cooks will need bring
+- Because the march to battle will be long, we need to create a list of food items which the cooks will need bring.

 - We will create an array and assign that array values.